American Rockies Road Trip

 A walk that is accessible to visitors of all ages and abilities is 'The Narrows', which takes you through miles of winding pathways as you follow the river.
 Special boots and sticks can be hired from the park entrance.
 It is a great way to cool off on a hot day — be prepared to get wet and have fun.

 Situated just outside of the park is Springdale, which is where most visitors stay.
 It has a lively feel to it and offers a number of quality restaurants and hotels that have superb views from nearly every window.
-Other attractions include the natural amphitheatre and the Colorado River, which meanders through the town.
+Other attractions include the natural amphitheater and the Colorado River, which meanders through the town.

-To visit the parks in Utah, I would suggest at least seven days to maximise your time.
+To visit the parks in Utah, I would suggest at least seven days to maximize your time.
 The driving distances between the parks are not long and you can follow a logical loop, which prevents you from having to double back on yourself.

 Ending with Sin City

 To complete my journey I drove for three hours from Zion to reach glitzy Sin City, Las Vegas (12. see map above).
 This 'love it or hate it' city divides opinion; however, it has to be seen to be believed.
 Walking the Strip to people-watch is really one of the highlights.
-Other attractions, of course, include the 24-hour casinos and the world famous shows, such as Cirque du Soleil.
+Other attractions, of course, include the 24-hour casinos and the world-famous shows, such as Cirque du Soleil.
 And where else can you find a replica Manhattan skyline, Eiffel Tower and Venetian canals all within a mile of each other.
 If you do wish to get back to nature for a few hours, you can fly by helicopter to view the mighty Grand Canyon in all of its glory.

 On the plane home, as I watched the glitzy lights of Vegas' world-in-miniature be slowly absorbed by the extraordinary landscape surrounding it, I certainly felt like I'd hit the jackpot.